menu

 Whatā€™s even more unprecedented is that instead of whispers and murmurs of a phantom "somebody" buying copies of any given card (Iā€™m thinking of the Zendikar fetchland buyout a few years back), there is now actually a face to these buyouts.
 This is a man who has come forward and has said, "Oh yeah, those buyouts---I did that."

 Craig Berry recently gave an interview to Corbin Hosler where heĀ talked openly about having recognized the financial potential of buying up cards in order to capitalize upon them later.
-This is the man who bought out Magus of the Moat and Lion's Eye Diamond, and who can very arguably be credited with the corresponding price adjustment for these cards.
+This is the man who bought out Moat and Lion's Eye Diamond, and who can very arguably be credited with the corresponding price adjustment for these cards.

 Now, there are two sides to this argument.
 On one side, you have the business-minded folks who argue that Craig Berry did nothing more than take advantage of an opportunity.Ā He had the financial means, the imagination, had done the research and maybe most importantly had the courage to drop a huge amount of money into one card, knowing that there is always a risk that the eventual flip might actually lose him money.